vassudanagunta/htmlnorm/README.md

 [tag soup parsing](https://en.wikipedia.org/wiki/Tag_soup).
 Doing so would hide test failures. `htmlnorm` leaves malformed HTML as-is.

-For a comprehensive illustration of everything `htmlnorm` does, [check out its test cases](src/htmlnorm.test.js).
+For a comprehensive explanation and illustration of everything `htmlnorm` does, [TODO, link to DOCS.md]

 <br>